NRLBurnett/burnett-website/docs/about.md

 <br><br>
 Then in May of 2025, this senate seat opened up.
 I had to jump at it.
 I’m putting my studies on pause at the end of this first year of the program, but have a plan with the department to return to finish the program in the future.
 <br><br>
 While I was at Sacopee Valley school system, I chaired the math department and lead the junior class trip to Quebec each March.
 I was the vice president of the Tri-County Teachers Association and was the statistician for our contract negotiations team.
-Through my work the Maine Education Association, I was elected and then appointed to the Board of Trustees for the Maine Public Employees Retirement Service, where I did my part in stewarding the $21 billion trust fund for all state employees.
+Through my work the Maine Education Association, I was elected and then appointed to the Board of Trustees for the Maine Public Employees Retirement Service, where I did my part in stewarding the twenty one billion dollar trust fund for all state employees.
 <br><br>
 In separating from SVHS, I took off those hats, but I'm elected to the Hiram Conservation Committee, and a director for the Francis Small Heritage Trust, our local land trust.
 I’m the treasurer of Porter Grange #569, and my wife and I are on the board for the Ossipee Valley Music Festival, where we organize and run the front gate.
 <!--<br><br>